bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ## Examples of useful functions

 There are more than 300 functions in Excel.
-Fortunately, there are online recources that you can use to select functions.
+Fortunately, there are online resources that you can use to select functions.
 For example [this one from Microsoft](https://support.microsoft.com/en-us/office/excel-functions-alphabetical-b3944572-255d-4efb-bb96-c6d90033e188).

 Excel functions can get complicated easily if you need to nest them.